 Elizabeth has over 20 years’ experience in commercialising science and has worked in several areas including pharmaceuticals, nutraceuticals, medical devices, cosmetics, and food.
-Elizabeth is currently Director of the Research and Commercialisation office at Lincoln University.
-She has been CEO of several New Zealand Biotech companies and now holds directorship and consultancy roles within a range of organisations, at both local and national levels.
+Elizabeth was previously Director of the Research and Commercialisation office at Lincoln University and has been CEO of several New Zealand Biotech companies and now holds directorship and consultancy roles within a range of organisations, at both local and national levels.

 Jackie is managing partner of Cherry Red Consulting, a Christchurch based communications consultancy.
 Prior to establishing Cherry Red, Jackie held senior roles within the corporate sector.
 Jackie has a comprehensive background and significant experience in the provision of strategic communications and marketing in both the private and public sector.
 Jackie is a graduate of Victoria University, a Fellow of PRINZ and has completed the week long residential NZIOD course.

 Geoff has been managing and growing companies on a global basis for 30 years.
 A strong advocate of long term strategy, clear communication and effective marketing, he believes strongly in developing young people through exposure to real world experiences.
-Geoff is the Group Managing Partner of Strategy Design and Advertising, a boutique international network of agencies.
-As well he is a director of several national businesses, Chair of the World Busker’s Festival and a Trustee of the Canterbury Medical Research Foundation.
+Geoff is the Group Managing Partner of Strategy, an international network of brand and business experts.
+As well he is Chair of NV Interactive, an internationally awarded digital agency, a director of several national businesses and Chair of the Canterbury Medical Research Foundation.